coherence-community/coherence-demo/README.md

    namespace/sample-coherence-ns created
    ```
 2. **Create Secret** </br>
    Create a secret for pulling the images from private repositories.
-For this application, create a secret named `coehrence-demo-secret` in the namespace `coherence-demo-ns`.
+For this application, create a secret named `coherence-demo-secret` in the namespace `coherence-demo-ns`.
    ```bash
    $ kubectl create secret docker-registry coherence-demo-secret \
         --namespace coherence-demo-ns \